vinaywadhwa/The-Movies-App/README.md

 A simple app illustrating some of the latest and greatest Android development principles.

 ## 👋🏼 Introduction - What is this ?
-This app uses the [TMDB](https://www.themoviedb.org/documentation/api) api to fetch a list of movies and show them in a RecyclerView.
-If you click on a movie, it opens a detail page with an enlarged poster and the movie name.
+This app uses the [TMDB](https://www.themoviedb.org/documentation/api) api to fetch a list of movies and shows them in a RecyclerView.
+If you click on a movie poster, it opens a 'detail' page with an enlarged poster and the movie name.
 That's about it - that's all the app does.
 (This is not a real, usable app).

 ![Demo](01_demo.gif)

 ## 🤔 What is this - REALLY?
-The app is REALLY about demonstrating usage of a some open source libraries and modern architecture patterns for Android development, such as the following :
+The app is REALLY about demonstrating usage of open source libraries and modern architecture patterns for Android development, such as the following :

 - MVVM architecture pattern
 - LiveData